El-Chico-zednar/MapasCR/README.md

 A skeleton project designed to run code downloaded from Figma Make locally, so you can easily modify the generated code with your favorite tools.

+> Figma now allows you to download an entire runnable project directly.
+> **Use this project only if you encounter issues running the project downloaded from Figma Make.**

 ## ⚡ How It Works

 1. **Pre-installed Packages**